jluzio/study-guides/java/03-database.md

 SELECT * FROM users WHERE id > <last_id_from_previous_page> ORDER BY id LIMIT 10;
 ~~~

+Cursor-based pagination is more efficient than offset-based pagination because it avoids the need to scan and discard rows.
+Instead, it directly jumps to the next set of records based on the cursor value.
+This approach remains efficient even for large offsets because the database can quickly use an index on the cursor column to locate the starting point.

+It also produces stable results.
+Cursor-based pagination provides stable results even if new records are inserted or deleted between page requests.
+Each page contains the expected set of records based on the cursor value.

+Using cursor-based pagination, you should also see reduced database load.
+By avoiding the need to scan and discard records, cursor-based pagination reduces the database load and resource consumption compared to offset-based pagination.

+There are considerations when implementing cursor-based pagination:
+- Cursor stability: The cursor column must be unique and immutable.
+If the cursor value changes between page requests (e.g., due to updates), it can lead to inconsistent results.
+- Sorting requirements: Cursor-based pagination relies on a specific sorting order to determine the next set of records.
+Ensure the query includes an appropriate ORDER BY clause based on the cursor column.
+- Application-side tracking: The application needs to keep track of the cursor value for each page and use it to construct the subsequent queries.
+This adds some complexity to the application code.
+- Deleted records: If records are deleted between page requests, cursor-based pagination may result in gaps in the paginated results.
+The page size may be less than the expected number of records.

 #### Keyset pagination
 Keyset pagination takes cursor-based pagination a step further by using a combination of columns to identify each record uniquely.
 Typically, the columns used for keyset pagination include the primary key and a timestamp or a monotonically increasing value.